 A big thank you to GoNoodle for sponsoring this episode.
 GoNoodle is a free website with interactive videos and games to help kids focus during the school day!
 I love GoNoodle because it makes it super easy for teachers to find the energizing OR calming breaks students need to stay engaged.
 Teachers can sign-up for free at GoNoodle.com.

 As a teacher, it’s very easy to lose sight of the reason why you entered the profession.
-There are so many things we do on a daily basis that just aren’t what we signed for.
-Some of those things are systemic problems, and others are just tasks that…well, things that you would never have believed were a reality until you became a teacher.
-A teacher’s entire day is just filled with unbelievable moments where you’re like, Did that really come of my mouth?
+There are so many things we do on a daily basis that just aren’t what we signed up for.
+Some of those things are systemic problems, and others are just tasks that … well, things that you would never have believed were a reality until you became a teacher.
+A teacher’s entire day is just filled with unbelievable moments where you’re like: Did that really come of my mouth?
 Am I really dealing with this right now?
 Is this reality?
 Some of those moments are depressing, and some are kind of comical.
-But all of them are something…different than what you envisioned.
+But all of them are something … different than what you envisioned.
 Your vision of what you thought teaching was going to be doesn’t usually match your reality.

 Presumably, you became a teacher because you care about kids, you want to make a difference in their lives, you want to instill a love for your subject matter in your students, you want to change the world…some variation of a lofty, big goal that you can easily lose sight of in the minutiae of your daily tasks.